IntelLabs/autonomousmavs/README.md

 License
 ---------------------
-This project is licensed under the BSD-3-Clause see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD-3-Clause see the [LICENSE](LICENSE) file for details